CNA Advanced Technology & Systems Analysis: helping decision makers get the best possible returns from their technology and systems investments.

 ATSA’s work for the Department of the Navy falls into four areas:

 ATSA's research in these areas (much of which is classified) helps senior decision makers set requirements for, and acquire systems to meet, their warfighting capabilities and missions.
-ATSA research sponsors include the Office of Secretary of Defense, the Deputy Chief of Naval Operations (DCNO) for Information Dominance (N2/N6); the DCNO for Integration of Capabilities and Resources (N8); the Assistant Secretary of the Navy for Research, Development, and Acquisition; the Commander of the Fleet Cyber Command; and the Director of Naval Intelligence.
+ATSA research sponsors include the Office of Secretary of Defense; the Deputy Chief of Naval Operations (DCNO) for Information Dominance (N2/N6); the DCNO for Integration of Capabilities and Resources (N8); the Assistant Secretary of the Navy for Research, Development, and Acquisition; the Commander of the Fleet Cyber Command; and the Director of Naval Intelligence.
 Other research sponsors include the National Reconnaissance Office, the Defense Intelligence Agency, and the Missile Defense Agency.

-The division’s current research is grouped around five main themes: recapitalizing critical forces; modernizing and refocusing forces to meet rising anti-access and area-denial challenges and satisfy forward presence requirements; developing and maintaining affordable maritime and air dominance; developing and exploiting information and information technologies for operations; and increasing science and technology productivity in support of evolving naval capabilities.
+The division’s current research is grouped around five main themes: recapitalizing critical forces; modernizing and refocusing forces to meet rising anti-access and area-denial challenges and to satisfy forward presence requirements; developing and maintaining affordable maritime and air dominance; developing and exploiting information and information technologies for operations; and increasing science and technology productivity in support of evolving naval capabilities.

 Advanced Technology and Systems Analysis Teams